Fundamental Limits of Large Momentum Transfer in Optical Lattices

-One way to enhance the sensitivity of an atom interferometer is to increase the spatial separation between the arms with sizable photon exchange, a technique known as Large Momentum Transfer (LMT)\cite{LMT1,LMT2,LMT3,LMT4}.
-Methods to realize LMT include single photon transitions \cite{LMT_singlephoton}, Raman diffraction \cite{raman_3,Raman2}, as well as elastic-scattering in optical lattices such as Bloch oscillation (BO) \cite{Bloch_oscillation_peik,Bloch1,Bloch2,Gebbe} and Sequential Bragg Diffraction (SBD) \cite{Toulouse1,Toulouse2} as illustrated in Fig.~\ref{fig:1}.
+\textit{Introduction---} Atom Interferometry has proven to be a highly sensitive and accurate tool for quantum sensing~\cite{initial_2} advancing inertial navigation~\cite{initial_effect,Kalman_filter}, precision measurements~\cite{raman_kasevich,g_measurement_kasevich,g_measure,Geophy}, fundamental constants determination~\cite{Lamporesi_G_constant,Parker_muller,Nature_fine_Structure_constant} and tests of general relativity~\cite{GR1,GR2}.
+One way to enhance the sensitivity of an atom interferometer is to increase the spatial separation between the arms with sizable photon exchange, a technique known as Large Momentum Transfer (LMT)~\cite{LMT1,LMT2,LMT3,LMT4}.
+Methods to realize LMT include single photon transitions~\cite{one_photon_first,LMT_singlephoton,one_photon_rudolph}, Raman diffraction~\cite{raman_3,Raman2}, as well as elastic-scattering in optical lattices such as Bloch oscillation (BO)~\cite{Bloch_oscillation_peik,Bloch1,Bloch2,Gebbe} and Sequential Bragg Diffraction (SBD)~\cite{Toulouse1,Toulouse2}.
 Recently, momentum separations of up to $600$ photon recoils have been achieved using SBD~\cite{Toulouse2}, exceeding earlier $400$ photon recoils in BO-based implementations~\cite{Gebbe}.
-These results naturally raise the questions of whether BO and SBD represent fundamentally distinct elastic scattering mechanisms, and how their respective efficiency and accuracy compare under given experimental constraints and whether either approach can be extended to reach momentum separations on the order of several thousand photon recoils as required for next-generation atom-interferometric sensors detecting gravitational waves or investigating the nature of dark energy and dark matter~\cite{gw_kasevich,MIGA,ELGAR,ZAIGA,MAGIS,AION,TVLBAI2}.
+These results raise the following questions: (i) whether BO and SBD constitute fundamentally distinct elastic scattering mechanisms as illustrated in Fig.~\ref{fig:1}; (ii) how their efficiency and accuracy compare under experimental constraints; and (iii) whether either approach can achieve momentum separations of several thousand photon recoils as required for next-generation atom-interferometric sensors detecting gravitational waves or investigating the nature of dark energy and dark matter~\cite{GW_detection_ai_massimo,gw_kasevich,MIGA,ELGAR,ZAIGA,MAGIS,AION,TVLBAI2}.